angryturd/Game-of-life-WinForms-/README.md

 Anyone is free to take the source code (if I ever publish it) and make it their own.

 GET STARTED:
-Download the zip, unzip it, launch the .exe
+Download ppfor.zip, unzip it, launch the .exe

 If you need to download a .NET file, do it— it just helps the computer read the code, thus run the game.